Izzat Traboulsi: Political career

-At the same time Dr. Awad Barakat, the Syrian Minister of Economy, said that the government favored Dr. Traboulsi's endorsement of free trade and fair competition, however, the parliament would have to deal with the question of whether nationalization should be repealed.
+At the same time Awad Barakat, the Syrian Minister of Economy, said that the government favored Traboulsi's endorsement of free trade and fair competition, however, the parliament would have to deal with the question of whether nationalization should be repealed.

-Although supporting Gamal Abdel Nasser, Dr. Traboulsi left Syria on the recommendation of Abdel Hamid Sarraj on account of his opposition for currency-unification.
-After the United Arab Republic collapsed as a result of a coup d'état in the same year, 1961, Dr. Traboulsi was denied the right to return in Syria.
+Although supporting Gamal Abdel Nasser, Traboulsi left Syria on the recommendation of Abdel Hamid Sarraj on account of his opposition for currency-unification.
+After the United Arab Republic collapsed as a result of a coup d'état in the same year, 1961, Traboulsi was denied the right to return in Syria.

 On 2 April 1962, a counter coup placed Nazim al-Kudsi Head-of-State and Khalid al-Azm Prime Minister – who opposed the union with Egypt arguing that Nasser would destroy Syria's democratic system and free market economy.
-Dr. Traboulsi returned to Syria as Minister of Finance.
+Traboulsi returned to Syria as Minister of Finance.

 Al-Kudsi and Al-Azm, allied with former president Shukri al-Quwatli, attempted to purge pro-Nasserist elements that were still permeating within the Syrian government, and reverse the austere program of nationalization instituted by Nasser.

-However, before this could be achieved, the Arab Socialist Resurrection Party (Baath Party) came to power on March 8, 1963 reinstating the socialist system, dependent on Abdel Nasser's model in Egypt and both al-Azm and al-Qudsi fled into exile, thereby isolating Dr. Traboulsi from his homeland.
-Dr. Traboulsi thus settled in Beirut for the remaining of his life.
+However, before this could be achieved, the Arab Socialist Resurrection Party (Baath Party) came to power on March 8, 1963 reinstating the socialist system, dependent on Abdel Nasser's model in Egypt and both al-Azm and al-Qudsi fled into exile, thereby isolating Traboulsi from his homeland.
+Traboulsi thus settled in Beirut for the remaining of his life.

 Izzat Traboulsi became "one of the most prominent political and economic figures in Syria" while occupying the post of Minister of Economy and Trade during the politically turbulent time between the post-UAR period and Baath Party administration, forming Syria's financial structure.

 Banking career

-After 1963, Dr. Traboulsi was aid to King Faisal of Saudi Arabia, who was credited with rescuing the country's finances and implementing a policy of modernization and reform; accordingly, Dr. Traboulsi was granted a Saudi passport until around 1971.
-In the late 1960s, Dr. Izzat Traboulsi lived in Kuwait for around two years.
-Later, in around 1972, he composed the financial structure of the United Arab Emirates Central Bank at the request of Sheikh Zayed bin Sultan Al Nahyan.
+After 1963, Traboulsi was aid to King Faisal of Saudi Arabia, who was credited with rescuing the country's finances and implementing a policy of modernization and reform; accordingly, Traboulsi was granted a Saudi passport until around 1971.
+In the late 1960s, Izzat Traboulsi lived in Kuwait for around two years.
+Later, in around 1972, he composed the financial structure of the Central Bank of the United Arab Emirates at the request of Sheikh Zayed bin Sultan Al Nahyan.

-In 1973, Dr. Izzat Traboulsi became the Banque Nationale de Paris Intercontinentale, BNPI, representative of the Middle East; a post he assumed for almost ten year, mainly from Paris as he left Lebanon due to the civil war in 1975.
+In 1973, Izzat Traboulsi became the Banque Nationale de Paris Intercontinentale, BNPI, representative of the Middle East; a post he assumed for almost ten year, mainly from Paris as he left Lebanon due to the civil war in 1975.

-In 1987, Dr. Traboulsi was appointed General Manager of BLOM Bank S.A.L. in Beirut, Lebanon and remained in this post until he resigned in 1997, when he was appointed Chairman and Board adviser until his death in 2000.
+In 1987, Traboulsi was appointed General Manager of BLOM Bank in Beirut, Lebanon and remained in this post until he resigned in 1997, when he was appointed Chairman and Board adviser until his death in 2000.

 Published work

 “L'agriculture syrienne entre les deux guerres” [Agriculture in Syria between the two wars] published in Beirut, 1948.

-“Studies of public finances”, in conjunction with former Syrian Minister Awad Al-Barakat, which includes Dr. Traboulsi’s political and economic development in Syria.
+“Studies of public finances”, in conjunction with former Syrian Minister Awad Al-Barakat, which includes Traboulsi’s political and economic development in Syria.